Marketing to software developers is hard, everyone knows that.

 - be actually helpful to devs

 - SEO-optimized.
-Most of the traffic come from people googling stuff
+Most of the traffic comes from people googling stuff

 - cut pushy promotional stuff